 To fulfill Islamic obligations to help the less fortunate in a manner that helps people to help themselves.

-By supporting the Islamic American Zagat Foundation, you will be directly helping hundreds of individuals and families who are struggling.
+By supporting the Islamic American Zakat Foundation, you will be directly helping hundreds of individuals and families who are struggling.
 You will be helping people in concrete, immediate ways -- helping them keep their homes by paying a month's rent, helping them keep their heat on and feed their children -- we provide direct support to hundreds of people each year.

 You will also be helping people overcome the problems that have contributed to their immediate needs.
 Through our Medina program, a trained case manager helps the people we support better understand the changes they need to make in their lives and develop a plan that will allow them to make these changes.
 We then stay with them as they make these changes.

-By supporting the work of Islamic American Zagat Foundation, our many successes will be your successes.
+By supporting the work of Islamic American Zakat Foundation, our many successes will be your successes.
 Thank you.

 To facilitate the obligation to help other people in need.